BUS& 101 5 credits

 Small Business Management

 Designed to provide on-the-job practical field experience.
 One credit for each five hours of work experience per week.
-Prerequisites: instructor's signature.
 Variable credit class.
+Prerequisites: instructor's permission.